 Altered Impulse Conduction

 Abnormal conduction of impulses within the heart can lead to arrhythmias.
-The most common pathophysiologic mechanism for abnormal conduction results from localized or regional depolarization due to hypoxia caused by impaired coronary blood flow.
+The most common cause of abnormal conduction is localized or regional depolarization because of hypoxia caused by impaired coronary blood flow.
 Depolarization decreases the action potential amplitude and rate of depolarization (phase 0 slope is decreased), both of which decrease the velocity of action potential conduction or completely stop the conduction of action potentials (i.e., conduction block).
-Conduction blocks can also be caused at the AV node by excessive vagal activation or because of drugs that reduce conduction such as beta-blockers and calcium-channel blockers.
+Conduction blocks can also be caused at the AV node by excessive vagal activation or because of drugs that reduce conduction, such as beta-blockers and calcium-channel blockers.